All Episodes

 I got so many of these.

-I've got so many of these books from the 1800s and 1700s, and and uh, and look, these by the way, I use those goldbacks as my bookmarkers.
+I've got so many of these books from the 1800s and 1700s.

-The uh economics of migration, yeah, the economics of migration.
+The economics of migration.

-That's book number one, that's book number two, that's book number three.
+That's book number three.

 These are how-to manuals, right?

-I mean, I've got I don't know, a hundred or two hundred books on this.
+I mean, I've got, I don't know, 100 or 200 books on this.

 I mean, I've got 16 books just on the vanishing Irish.

-And I mean, and I would say 12 of those books probably use Vanishing Irish or Vanishing Ireland in the actual title, right?
+And I mean, and I would say 12 of those books probably use vanishing Irish or vanishing Ireland in the actual title, right?

 I got tons of books on overpopulation and how to take care of it.